swlaschin/fsharpforfunandprofit.com/_posts/2012-04-09-conciseness-type-definitions.md

 This code fragment contains 17 type definitions in just a few lines, but with minimal complexity.
 How many lines of C# code would you need to do the same thing?

-Obviously, this is a simplified version with just the basic types — in a real system, constraints and other methods would be added.
-But note how easy it is to create lots of DDD value objects, especially wrapper types for strings, such as “`ZipCode`” and “`Email`”.
-By using these wrapper types, we can enforce certain constraints at creation time, and also ensure that these types don’t get confused with unconstrained strings in normal code.
-The only “entity” type is the `CustomerAccount`, which is clearly indicated as having special treatment for equality and comparison.
+Obviously, this is a simplified version with just the basic types -- in a real system, constraints and other methods would be added.
+But note how easy it is to create lots of DDD value objects, especially wrapper types for strings, such as "`ZipCode`" and "`Email`".
+By using these wrapper types, we can enforce certain constraints at creation time, and also ensure that these types don't get confused with unconstrained strings in normal code.
+The only "entity" type is the `CustomerAccount`, which is clearly indicated as having special treatment for equality and comparison.

 For a more in-depth discussion, see the series called ["Domain driven design in F#"](/series/domain-driven-design-in-fsharp.html).